sparkflows/sparkflows-docs/docs/user-guide/export-import/import-applications.rst

       :alt: userguide
       :width: 70%

-.. note:: Make sure that data pointed to the Application JSON File should be available on new instance of Fire Insights where you are Importing.
+.. note:: Make sure that data pointed to the Application JSON File should be available on new instance of Sparkflows where you are Importing.